Nabe847/Nabe847/README.md

-## TLDR
+## Summary

 Frontend and Backend developer.
 Interested in system architecture.

 ## Skills